-4- $\mathcal{I}{\mathbf{L}}$
+1/2 $\mathcal{I}{\mathbf{L}}$

 Title of the book

 Author

 Plot What happens in the story?

-Setting Where and when does the story Contraction of the second of t
+Setting Where and when does the story Contraction of the summon of the summer of t

 take place?

 Characters Who are the people in the

 story?

-Is the book fact
+Is the book fact or fiction?

-or fiction?
-Theme in the time of the state of the

-What is the story about?
+Theme What is the story about?
 What is the message of the story?

-What I liked

-What was the best part of the story?
+What I liked What was the best part of the story?

 Recommendation Why would you recommend the story to a friend?
-THE HANDING THE STATE OF THE ST
+The state of the s